 Party or relevant jurisdiction United States of America Title of project Ultrasonic telemetry of smolts and post-smolts in the Narraguagus River and Narraguagus Bay Objective of research project 1) evaluate migration timing and pathways in the lower Narraguagus River and Narraguagus Bay 2) estimate survival of migrating smolts and post-smolts Brief description of research Telemetry data was collected on wild outmigrating Atlantic salmon project smolts from 1997-1999 and 2002-2005 in the Narraguagus River, Maine, USA.
 During these years, 60-100 wild Atlantic salmon smolts annually were surgically implanted with ultrasonic tags.
 In 2005, Automated Pinger Detection Units (APDU) were deployed through the Narraguagus River (5), Estuary (10), Bay and nearshore environment (6), excluding the coastal arrays established in 2002 to evaluate the number of smolts passing ecological transition zones.
 Dates during which research 2002-2009 will take place Fieldwork April - June 2002-2005.
-Data analysis and publication in 2005-2009.
-Area in which research will Narraguagus River (1997-1999, 2002-2005) take place Narraguagus Bay (1997-1999, 2002-2005) Gulf of Maine (2002-2004) Estimated number and weight · · of salmon to be retained project.
-Resources Estimated cost of the research project £0 per annum Number of participating ~3 scientists x xx 1 Name and e-mail address James Hawkes of coordinating scientist in charge of project James.Hawkes@noaa.gov Details of research Equipment deployed from small research boats and leased vessels, e.g. name, commercial vessels.
-Vessel use is subject to change annually. registration, call sign and description of vessel Type and amount of gear Ultrasonic Telemetry Tags (~60-100 annually) and other equipment to be used Automated Pinger Detection Units (20-60 annually) Details of any collaborating Automated Pinger Detection arrays deployed by Canadian countries investigators were capable of detecting and recording tagged fish.
-Automated Pinger Detection arrays deployed for this study were capable of detecting and recording Canadian tagged fish.
-Summary of Progress
+Data analysis and publication in - 2005-2009.
+Area in which research will Narraguagus River (1997-1999, 2002-2005) take place Narraguagus Bay (1997-1999, 2002-2005) Gulf of Maine (2002-2004) Estimated number and weight It is anticipated that no Atlantic salmon will be retained during this of salmon to be retained project.
+Resources Estimated cost of the (O = = = = = = = = = = = = = = = = = = = research project £0 per annum Number of participating ~3 scientists Name and e-mail address James Hawkes of coordinating scientist James.Hawkes@noaa.gov in charge of project Details of research Equipment deployed from small research boats and leased vessels, e.g. name, commercial vessels.
+Vessel use is subject to change annually. registration, call sign and description of vessel Type and amount of gear Ultrasonic Telemetry Tags (~60-100 annually) and other equipment to Automated Pinger Detection Units (20-60 annually) be used Automoted Dinger Detection agrees dealered by Counting Details of any collaborating countries Automated Pinger Detection arrays deployed by Canadian investigators were capable of detecting and recording tagged fish Countries investigators were capable of detecting and recording tagged fish.
+Automated Pinger Detection arrays deployed for this study were capable of detecting and recording Canadian tagged fish. cupuoto of detecting and recording Canadian tagged rish.